IFM-Ulm/ro-pr-fw/Readme.md

 After setting specific measurement parameters, like number of readouts, evaluation time and mode of measurement, the application autonomously starts the measurements.
 The results are sent back to the user over UART for further use and analysis.

-## Description of the whole design
+## Description of the whole Design

 This project is created in project-mode with a set of tcl-files provided as a framework.
 The whole setup flow is fully autonomous and only requires a pre-setup project with a defined board.